-Between 1996 and 2014, this friendly and supportive online discussion group served over 2000 parents, mostly moms, of children who have hemiplegia or hemiparesis and discussions range from potting training to how to adapt a car.
-We shared ideas about physical and occupational therapy, education, behavioral and social issues, and other issues.
-We also enjoyed sharing those daily success stories and creative ways we’ve found to help our children cope with the challenges of hemiplegia.
+Started in 1996, this friendly and supportive online email discussion group has served thousands of parents, mostly moms, of children who have hemiplegia or hemiparesis.
+Discussions range from potting training to how to adapt a car.
+We share ideas about physical and occupational therapy, education, behavioral and social issues, and other issues.
+We also enjoy sharing those daily success stories and creative ways we’ve found to help our children cope with the challenges of hemiplegia.

 Hemi-Kids was created to serve a group of children who tend to “fall through the cracks”.
 In many ways, these children live a pretty “typical” life and often don’t quite fit into the world of children who have disabilities.
 Yet, they don’t quite fit into the “typically developing” world, either.
 The parents on Hemi-Kids understand the challenges of parenting a child with mild to moderate hemiplegia.